hoangduytran/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

 These brushes generally push vertices outwards and inwards.

 :doc:`/sculpt_paint/sculpting/tools/draw`
-   Moves vertices outward or inward based on the average normal.
+   The standard brush for pushing vertices inwards and outwards from the surface direction.

 :doc:`/sculpt_paint/sculpting/tools/draw_sharp`
-   Moves vertices inward or outward based the original coordinates and uses the *Sharper* :doc:`Falloff </sculpt_paint/brush/falloff>`.
+   Same as *Draw* but with a much sharper :doc:`Falloff </sculpt_paint/brush/falloff>`.
+   Useful for creating creases and sharp angles.

 :doc:`/sculpt_paint/sculpting/tools/clay`
-   Similar to the *Draw* brush, but includes settings to adjust the plane on which the brush acts.
+   Similar to the *Draw* brush but with a flattening effect and subtle smoothing.
+   Useful for polishing and building volumes.

 :doc:`/sculpt_paint/sculpting/tools/clay_strips`
-   The same as the *Clay* brush, but it uses a cube to define the brush area of influence rather than a sphere.
+   The same as the *Clay* brush, but more aggressive with a square falloff.
+   A common standard for building rough volumes.

 :doc:`/sculpt_paint/sculpting/tools/layer`
-   Moves all vertices to an exact height creating a flat layer.
+   Draw with a fixed height.
+Useful for adding flat layers to a surface.

 :doc:`/sculpt_paint/sculpting/tools/inflate`
-   Displaces the mesh in the direction of the vertex normals.
+   Moves the mesh in multiple direction.
+Useful for inflating or shrinking surfaces and volumes.

 :doc:`/sculpt_paint/sculpting/tools/blob`
-   Pushes mesh outward or inward into a spherical shape.
+   Magnifies the mesh as you draw.
+Useful for an additional inflation effect on the stroke.

 :doc:`/sculpt_paint/sculpting/tools/crease`
-   Creates sharp indents or ridges by pushing or pulling the mesh, while pinching the vertices together.
+   Same as *Blob* but with a pinching effect.
+Useful for creating and polishing sharp creases.

 Contrast Brushes
 ================